Extending the content area using calc(...)

 Bonus tip: Centered content and minimum margins

-was a thing, web developers used margin: 0 auto
+Before display: flex was a thing, web developers used margin: 0 auto to

-have their own drawbacks4, and I prefer to use display: flex
+have their own drawbacks4, and I prefer to use display: flex.
+Wrapping your

 <main class="content">